What is Medicare Part D (and What Does it Cover?)

 More on formularies

-While Medicare Part D can help pay for your prescriptions, you can wind up paying much more than you need to if you don’t do your research and plan accordingly.
+While Medicare Part D can help cover prescription costs, you can indeed wind up paying much more than you need to if you don’t do your research and plan accordingly.
 This is precisely why we recommend enlisting the help of a Medicare expert or financial planner to help in this regard.

 ———